4shadoww/stabilizerbot/readme.md

 stabilizerbot
 =============

+***Current state***: "As you may be able to tell from the source code, this code base is outdated and was not very good to begin with.
+Without having any interest in doing rewrite, this remains on life support just to keep it running."

 Stabilizerbot is a bot for mediawiki FlaggedRevs extension that stabilizes articles automatically when specific rules are met.

 Dependencies
 ------------
-Requires Python 3.
+Requires Python 3.10.
 Python dependencies are the following: sseclient and mwapi.
 It's recommended to use the latest version of mwapi from Github and to not install it from pypi since it has not been updated in years.

 Rules
 -----